What is Libtayo and how is it used?

 LIBTAYO is a monoclonal antibody that belongs to a class of drugs that binds to the programmed death receptor-1 (PD-1), blocking the PD-1/PD-L1 pathway, thereby removing inhibition of the immune response with the potential for breaking of peripheral tolerance and induction of immune-mediated adverse reactions.
 Important immune-mediated adverse reactions listed under Warnings and Precautions may not be inclusive of all possible immune-mediated reactions.

 Immune-mediated adverse reactions, which may be severe or fatal, can occur in any organ system or tissue.
 While immune-mediated adverse reactions usually manifest during treatment with PD-1/PD-L1 blocking antibodies, immune-mediated adverse reactions can also manifest after discontinuation of PD-1/PD-L1 blocking antibodies.
+Immune-mediated adverse reactions affecting more than one body system can occur simultaneously.

 Early identification and management are essential to ensure safe use of PD-1/PD-L1 blocking antibodies.
 Monitor for symptoms and signs of immune-mediated adverse reactions.
 Evaluate clinical chemistries, including liver tests and thyroid function tests, at baseline and periodically during treatment.
 Institute medical management promptly to include specialty consultation as appropriate.